HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/logout_api_updates.md

 Notes:

-- WCM Core API default logout behavior is unchanged.
-Without `autoRedirect=false`, WCM Core API continues its normal redirect behavior.
+- The WCM Core API default logout behavior is unchanged.
+Without `autoRedirect=false`, the API continues its normal redirect behavior.
-- `autoRedirect=false` is an optional parameter used by Experience REST API to retrieve the redirect target and return it as `redirectUrl`.
+- `autoRedirect=false` is an optional parameter used by the Experience REST API to retrieve the redirect target and return it as `redirectUrl`.
 - Existing WCM Core API logout consumers are not affected.